jagfoss/web_server/README.md

 - Open the project in IntelliJ (or any other IDE).
 In IntelliJ, the easiest way is to open the project directly from the Git URL.
 - Run `src/server/Main.java` to start the HTTP server (default port: 8000).
-- Open a browser and navigate to: `http://localhost:8000/index.html`
+- Open a browser and navigate to http://localhost:8000/index.html (tested on Chrome 139.0.7258.155 and Safari 18.6).

 ## Extensibility

 - KeepAlive support can be enabled/disabled by the HTTP_KEEP_ALIVE flag in Main.java (default: disabled).
-- See comments in www/js/app.js for adding new UI components
+- See comments in www/js/app.js for adding new UI components.